-Vivien Armstrong established this scholarship in memory of her husband, Ralph L. Armstrong.
-Mr. Armstrong was a 1965 electrical engineering graduate of Indiana Tech and retired after 30 years with Ford Motor Co. - Design Engines.
-Eligible engineering students must demonstrate financial need.
-This scholarship is open to all Indiana Tech students and it is renewable based upon satisfactory progress.
+Mrs. Vivien Armstrong and her daughter Kimberly established this scholarship in memory of Ralph L. Armstrong, Mrs. Armstrong's husband and Kim's father.
+Mr. Armstrong was a 1965 BSEE graduate of Indiana Tech and retired after 30 years with Ford Motor Co.-Design Engines.
+Preference for the awarding of this scholarship will be given to eligible engineering students demonstrating financial need.
+It is renewable based upon satisfactory progress.